-(12)Administrative Provisions.
-The Greenbook envisions (but without details) a number of other legislative features, covering topics such as a deduction for the full cost of related appraisals, the waiver of penalties for underpayment of estimated tax attributable to deemed realization of gains at death (which, of course, would not have been foreseeable), a right of recovery of the tax on unrealized gains, rules to determine who selects the return to be filed, consistency in valuation for transfer and income tax purposes, and coordination of the changes to reflect that the recipient would have a basis in the property equal to the value on which the capital gains tax is computed.
+(12) Administrative Provisions.
+The Greenbooks envision (but without details) a number of other legislative features, covering topics such as a deduction for the full cost of related appraisals, the imposition of liens, the waiver of penalties for underpayment of estimated tax attributable to deemed realization of gains at death (which, of course, would not necessarily have been foreseeable), a right of recovery of the tax on unrealized gains, rules to determine who selects the return to be filed, consistency in valuation for transfer and income tax purposes, and coordination of the changes to reflect that the recipient would have a basis in the property equal to the value on which the capital gains tax is computed.

 - (13) Regulations.
 Treasury would be granted authority to issue any regulations necessary or appropriate to implement the proposal, including reporting requirements that could permit reporting on the decedent's final income tax return, which would be especially useful if an estate tax return is not otherwise required to be filed.
-In a tacit acknowledgment of the harshness of enacting such a proposal without a "fresh start" for basis as in 1976, the Greenbook explicitly contemplates that the regulations will include "rules and safe harbors for determining the basis of assets in cases where complete records are unavailable." - (14)Revenue Estimate.
-Taxing capital gains at the same rate as ordinary income for taxpayers with taxable income over \$1 million and the proposed "deemed realization" of capital gains together are estimated to raise approximately \$174.5 billion over the next 10 fiscal years.
+In a tacit acknowledgment of the harshness of enacting such a proposal without a "fresh start" for basis as in 1976, the Greenbooks explicitly contemplate that the regulations will include "rules and safe harbors for determining the basis of assets in cases where complete records are unavailable." - (14) Revenue Estimate.
+Taxing capital gains at the same rate as ordinary income for taxpayers with taxable income over \$1 million and the proposed "deemed realization" of capital gains together were estimated in the Fiscal Year 2023 Greenbook to raise approximately \$174 billion over the next 10 fiscal years.
+In the Fiscal Year 2024 Greenbook, this estimate is \$214 billion.